eXplorationLogisticsControl/SCPLib.jl/README.md

-# `SCPLib.jl`: Sequential Convex Programming library in Julia
+# `SCPLib.jl`: Sequential Convex Programming library

 The non-convex optimal control problem (OCP) of interest is of the form